davidorban/netsocbook/en/BitGadaa.md

 #### 2.3.
 Gadaa: a Modern Synthesis?

 Little has been done to reconstruct Gadaa.
 Currently it is a little-known peripheral institution considered archaic by many.
-The way it functioned and distributed power among the people is very differrent from the Nation State paradigm which has superceded it.
+The way it functioned and distributed power among the people is very different from the Nation State paradigm which has superceded it.

 Two efforts are worth mentioning with respect to a modern synthesis of Gadaa.
 The first is a thesis by Z. Sirna ("Ethiopia: When the Gadaa System Rules in a Federal State", 2012.) which explored the possibility of distributed governance using Gadaa from a legal and indigenous studies perspective.
 The second is a political organization known as "Gadaa System Advancement Party".
 Other efforts borrow names from the Gadaa tradition but they rarely retain the structure and the principles of the system.